tiALLor/Battle/README.md

 # Table of content (optional)
+not relevant

 # How to Install and Run the Project
+The game will be run with "python battle.py"
+Arguments: None

 # How to Use the Project

 # License
+MIT